k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 - As-you-type reporting of parsing and compilation errors
 - Syntax highlighting and bracket matching
 - Smart Code Completion, Code Snippet support and correction suggestions
-- Code navigation, like Go to Definition and Find All References
+- Code navigation, such as Go to Definition and Find All References
 - Code Refactoring